clonerobotics/clone_client/README.md

 - `Positive`: pressure in the muscle is increasing as long as this value is being sent
 - `None`: ignore instruction for this muscle in this tick.
 This is usefull if you want to send value for another muscle but you don't want to do anything with other.

-For example, if the maximum impulse duration is 100ms, sending `0.5` to the muscle will keep increasing pressure for 50ms and sending `-0.5` will keep increasing the pressure for 50ms.
+For example, if the maximum impulse duration is 100ms, sending `0.5` to the muscle will keep increasing pressure for 50ms and sending `-0.5` will keep decreasing the pressure for 50ms.

 Configured value of maximum duration can be retrieved using `get_controller_config` function: